programminghistorian/ph-submissions/lessons/basic-text-processing-in-r.md

 text <- paste(readLines(url), collapse = "\n")
 ```

-As before, we will tokenize the text and see how many word in total their are in the
+As before, we will tokenize the text and see how many word in total there are in the
 document.

 ```{r}